davidjeck/javanotes9/javanotes8/README.txt

 chapter directories in which they are used.
 In some cases, the PNG file is the original, and there is no Inkscape file.
-The files used by the PDF versions are EPS files and can be found in iamges-tex.
+The files used by the PDF versions are EPS files and can be found in images-tex.

-You are welcome to write to me for more information, but I can't promise to help you through all the difficulties of using the source code.
+You are welcome to email me for more information, but I can't promise to help you through all the difficulties of using the source code.